vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Extensions/Calligraphy.md

 Calligraphy's type-safe API and builder patterns make it ideal for code generation, configuration file creation, and any scenario where you need to programmatically generate text or file structures.

 ## Start Here

+These articles will help you setup Calligraphy in a new or exising project and detail the library's core concepts.

 @Links(visualStyle: detailedGrid) {
     - <doc:Setup>